ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 ### In Replicated DB

 If the refreshable materialized view is in a [Replicated database](../../../engines/database-engines/replicated.md), the replicas coordinate with each other such that only one replica performs the refresh at each scheduled time.
-[ReplicatedMergeTree](../../../engines/table-engines/mergetree-family/replication.md) table engine is required, so that all replicas see the data procuded by the refresh.
+[ReplicatedMergeTree](../../../engines/table-engines/mergetree-family/replication.md) table engine is required, so that all replicas see the data produced by the refresh.

 In `APPEND` mode, coordination can be disabled using `SETTINGS all_replicas = 1`.
 This makes replicas do refreshes independently of each other.
 In this case ReplicatedMergeTree is not required.